mcclure/snes9x/README.md

 - Minor fixes to get the result to build in VS2015.
 - Copied Penlight 1.5.2 (from github) into coop/ folder
 - Built luasocket-3.0-rc1 (from github) and copied socket.lua into coop/ and core.dll into coop/socket/
+- Downloaded iup-3.22_Win32_dll14_lib from SourceForge and extracted iup.dll from it, downloaded iup-3.22-Lua51_Win32_dll14_lib from SourceForge and extracted iuplua51.dll from it, renamed iuplua51.dll to iuplua.dll and also opened it in a hex editor and changed its dependency on "lua5.1.dll" to "lua51.dll\0".
+Copied all this into coop/

 ## How to build for testing